markspl/devops-amqp/README.md

 stores the file into shared volume `data_output`, which is shared with application `HTTPSERV`.
 If `OBSE` is restarted, the file will be cleared.

+When Docker Compose will be launched, every container starts at the same time.
+Because RabbitMQ takes some time to fully launch, other applications can't connect to it so the applications will crash.
+Because of this, the containers will restart automatically with properties of `docker-compose.yml`.
+Containers will restart max 10 times before closing.
+With this, RabbitMQ will be working fully before sending the first message.

+If one of the containers are rebuilt, with `depends_on` values it will restart other necessary containers.

 As materials I mostly used [RabbitMQ's tutorials](https://www.rabbitmq.com/tutorials/tutorial-one-javascript.html).

 ### How-To